-The bill amends the Code of West Virginia to enhance the regulatory framework for insurance holding company systems.
-It introduces new requirements for insurers within these systems, including the obligation to file an annual group capital calculation and results from a liquidity stress test, in line with the National Association of Insurance Commissioners (NAIC) guidelines.
-The Insurance Commissioner is empowered to mandate that insurers in precarious financial situations secure a deposit or bond for protection.
+The bill amends the Code of West Virginia to enhance regulatory oversight of insurance holding company systems by introducing new requirements for insurers within these systems.
+Key provisions include mandates for annual group capital calculations and liquidity stress test results, which must comply with the National Association of Insurance Commissioners (NAIC) frameworks.
+The Insurance Commissioner is empowered to require insurers in precarious financial situations to secure a deposit or bond for protection.
 Additionally, the bill ensures that records held by affiliates remain under the insurer's control and establishes the Insurance Commissioner's jurisdiction over affiliates during supervision or receivership proceedings.

 Statutes affected: